Republic Wireless is a cell phone service provider that began offering service in 2011.

 My Picks For Best Republic Wireless Phones

-I’m actually about to upgrade my Republic Wireless phone for the first time and have narrowed down my list to two choices, a premium phone and a budget phone.
-Here’s what I’m debating between as my top picks for Republic Wireless phones.
+If I had to upgrade my Republic Wireless phone today, I’d narrow my options down to two choices, a premium phone and a budget phone.
+Here’s what I would be debating between as my top picks for Republic Wireless phones.

-The Moto G5S Plus is currently the top contender for my next phone if I can make myself spend $279 for it.
-However, I think it is a great value for the money because it comes with the following features that should make it a long-lasting phone:
+The Moto G6 is currently the premium phone I’d purchase if I needed a new phone.
+I think it is a great value for the money because it comes with the following features that should make it a long-lasting phone:

 - 32 GB of storage expandable with a MicroSD card slow